sankeert1999/Virtual-Orientation-Tools-VOTj/README.md

     - #### <ins> Selecting appropriate Slice/Stack for annotation </ins>
       After selecting the appropriate annotation mode, the user will be prompted to choose the image or stack for annotation.
 Depending on whether you've chosen **Single-Slice-Annotation** or **Multi-Slice-Annotation**, the tool will guide you accordingly.
-For instance, if you have a 3D stack with multiple Z slices and opt for **Single-Slice-Annotation** mode, you will be prompted to select the specific Z slice you wish to annotate.
+For instance, if you have a Z-stack and opt for **Single-Slice-Annotation** mode, you will be prompted to select the specific Z slice you wish to annotate.
       <p align="center">
       <img src="https://github.com/sankeert1999/Virtual_orienation_tool_FIJI/blob/main/VOT_U_annot_3.png" width="50%" height="50%">